CirroBuild/FrostiDocs/docs/develop/insert-data.md

 The second example creates a CSV buffer from Python objects and uploads them with a custom schema.
 Note UTF-8 encoding.

-The `fmt=json` parameter allows us to obtain a parseable response, rather than a tabular response designed for human consumption.
+The `fmt=json` parameter allows us to obtain a parsable response, rather than a tabular response designed for human consumption.

 ```python